NCAR/ppro/README.md

 ## Coefficient Files

-The library requires coefficient files for S-band and C-band radars.
+**Zhang21 operator** requires coefficient files for S-band and C-band radars.
 These files should be placed in the `fix/` directory.
 See `fix/README.txt` for details on the required files.

+**TCWA2 operator** does not require coefficient files as it uses analytical formulations.

-**Note**: Coefficient files must be obtained separately and are not included in this repository.
+**Note**: Coefficient files for Zhang21 must be obtained separately and are not included in this repository.

 ## Module Structure